garrandall/popular-music-data/tracks/you-ve-got-a-friend-roberta-flack-donny-hathaway.md

 And you need some lovin' care
 And nothing, nothing is goin' right

-Hmm, close your eyes and think of me
+Hm, close your eyes and think of me
 And soon I will be there
 To brighten up even your darkest night